 12. Can I wear my honor cords at the CLCC?

-Yes, a practice session has been scheduled for the CLCC participants.
-It is mandatory for graduates to attend.
-Rehearsal is usually two hours long, if you know you will not be able to attend, due to a final, it is your responsibility to contact someone who is attending the rehearsal and get and update or you can stop by after your final.
+15. If you will not be able to attend, due to a final exam, it is your responsibility to contact someone who is attending the rehearsal to get an update or you can stop by after your final.

 16. If I am a dual major, which major should I list?

 You will be listed under your primary major.
 Your name will only appear in the CLCC written program if you apply before the application deadline.